mirix/approaches-to-diarisation/INSTALL.md

 ```
 python --version
 ```
-Python 3.11.3

-Inside of the environment:
-Python 3.8.17
-(what matters is just the major and the minor, 3.8, the patch, 17, is irrelevant)
+In my case i t outputs Python 3.11.3 outside of the environment and Python 3.8.17 inside of the environment (what matters is just the major and the minor, 3.8, the patch, 17, is irrelevant)

 CLONE REPO AND INSTALL THE REQUIREMENTS